CHANGE-Lab/albacore-diet-global/README.md

 * /documents --> contains additional package information, inspiring literature and relevant communications regarding this project;

-* / outputs_figures --> contains all figures, ordinations and other outputs from the analyses performed for this manuscript.
+* /outputs_figures --> contains all figures, ordinations and other outputs from the analyses performed for this manuscript.